mainawycliffe/angular-async-pipe-filter/README.md

 # Angular Async Pipe – Filter Results Using Another Pipe

-This repo is for an accompanying post that can be found here <https://theinfogrid.com/tech/developers/angular/angular-async-pipe-handle-errors/>.
+This repo is for an accompanying post that can be found [here](https://theinfogrid.com/tech/developers/angular/filter-angular-async-pipe/).

 ## To run this demo